 Investment assets have been designated at fair value through profit or loss upon initial recognition.
 These are managed and their performance evaluated, on a fair value basis.
 This is consistent with the Scheme's documented investment strategy.
-The assets are investments in units in the GAT which, in turn, invest in New Zealand equities, overseas equities and fixed interest instruments.
+The assets are investments in units in the GAT which, in turn, invest in equities and fixed interest instruments.

 The fair value of the units held by the Scheme in the GAT is based on the valuation of the financial instruments held by the GAT.
 The fair value of these financial instruments is based on exit prices at balance date without any deduction for future selling costs.
-If an exit price for an instrument is not available on a recognised exchange the fair value is estimated taking into account comparable markets and advice from specialised advisories.
+If an exit price for an instrument is not available on a recognised exchange the fair value is estimated taking into account comparable markets and specialist advice.

-3 STRATEGIC ASSET ALLOCATION - INVESTMENT (CONTINUED)
+3 STRATEGIC ASSET ALLOCATION (SAA) - INVESTMENT (CONTINUED)